Card Services calls have the general form:

 Return codes:

-The client handle is invalid.
+CS_BAD_HANDLEThe client handle is invalid.

-Card Services was unable to allocate memory to hold the replacement CIS.
+CS_OUT_OF_RESOURCECard Services was unable to allocate memory to hold the replacement CIS.

 Each socket can have up to four active memory windows, mapping portions of card memory into the host system address space.
 A PC Card device can address at most 16MB of both common and attribute memory.
 Windows should typically be sized to a power of two.
 Depending on socket capabilities, they may need to be aligned on a boundary that is a multiple of the window size in both the host and card address spaces.

-window attributes can be modified using ModifyWindow
+window attributes can be modified using ModifyWindow.
+The

 segment of card memory mapped to the window can be modified using

-.
-And windows are released with ReleaseWindow
+MapMemPage.
+And windows are released with ReleaseWindow.

 Unlike almost all other Card Services subfunctions, the memory window

-functions normally act on window_handle_t
+functions normally act on window_handle_t handles, rather than

-client_handle_t
+client_handle_t handles.

 int CardServices(RequestWindow, client_handle_t *handle, win_req_t *req);

-structure is given by:
+The win_req_t structure is given by:

 typedef struct win_req_t {